eye-square/android-sdk/README.md

 Installation of the android SDK is very straightforward.

 - Download the SDK and unzip it.
-- Add the android-sdk-0.x.x.aar file to your project.
+- Add the eyesquare-android-sdk.aar file to your project.

 ### Supported versions